ad1994/eng2kor/README.md

 ## Example

-It's see a simple example;
+Let's see a simple example:

 ```
 $ ./app eng2kor hello